 Through each historic moment the exhibit explains how activists used their First Amendment freedoms and the power of the press to demand an end to discrimination against LGBTQ Americans in housing, employment and public accommodations.

 “Rise Up” will also look at popular culture’s role in influencing and reflecting attitudes about the LGBTQ community through film, television, sports and music, and explore how the gay rights movement harnessed the power of public protest and demonstration to change laws and shatter stereotypes.

 The exhibit will be on display through Jan.
 5, 2020.
 Later that year, “Rise Up” will begin a three-year travelling tour to museums across the country.

-Additional generous support was provided by The Reef Team, TTR Sotheby’s International Realty.
+Presented by Wells Fargo.
+Generous support provided by The Reef Team, TTR Sotheby’s International Realty.